Glossary of religious and spiritual terms

 - Secularization: A process in which religious consciousness,

-activities, and institutions lose social significance.
+activities, and institutions lose social significance within a culture.

 - Security, eternal: The concept